sergiohinojosa/kubernetes-playground/README.md

 for deploying apps, just go to `cd ~/k8s-play/apps` and enter the folder of the app you want to deploy.
 Inside the folder you'll find a script for deploying and undeploying.
 It should be self-explanatory.
 The shell is normally for helping generate the Ingress rule with a subdomain so the app can be exposed with the help of one IP and a magic domain ([nip.io](https://nip.io))

-## Verify the installation
-By default the installation log can be found under `/tmp/k8splay-install.log` Type `less +F /tmp/k8splay-install.log` to read the log, scroll forward, and keep trying to read when the end of file is reached (in case the installation is still running).

 ## Monitoring with Dynatrace

 By default your instance will be monitored with the Dynatrace credentials you provisioned (`tenant`, `api_token`, `data_ingest_token`) which are required when you monitor a [Kubernetes Cluster with Dynatrace](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-container-platforms/kubernetes/get-started-with-kubernetes-monitoring).